opawg/podcast-rss-useragents/README.md

 This data has been used to [discover Tunein's actual download figures](https://podnews.net/article/eight-times-bigger-podcast-user-agents), but should be usable for more correctly identifying podcast apps in some circumstances.

+You can also use this as a method to block apps you don't like from consuming your podcast.

 ## The files

 There's only one - `/src/rss-ua.json`